China appoints US envoy Qin Gong as new foreign minister | Politics

 Qin could also succeed Wang as Special Representative for the India-China Border mechanism.
 National Security Advisor Ajit Doval is currently the Special Representative of India.

-Known for his aggressive style in articulating China’s foreign policy goals, Qin is fluent in English and features regularly in US television networks on China-related issues.
+Known for his aggressive style in articulating China’s foreign policy goals, Qin is fluent in English and features regularly on US television networks on China-related issues.

+Meanwhile, an official announcement here on Friday said while the NPC will begin its annual session on March 5, its advisory body China People’s Political Consultative Conference (CPPCC) will begin on March 4.

+The suggested agenda of the annual session includes reviewing the government work report and examining the report on the implementation of the annual plan on national economic and social development for 2022 and the draft plan on national economic and social development for 2023.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)